everskyrube/Receiver-position-calculation-with-GPS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-<p>This work is implemented on MatLab, and it solely uses raw pseudoranges and satellite ephemeris data as input, to calculate the receiver user position in ECEF the user clock bias.</p>
+<p>This work is implemented on MATLAB, and it solely uses raw pseudoranges and satellite ephemeris data as input, to calculate the receiver user position in ECEF the user clock bias.</p>

 <p align="right">(<a href="#top">back to top</a>)</p>